-Passenger Terminal Amsterdam (PTA) handles around 300,000 cruise passengers per year – mainly during the peak cruise season of April to September.
+Passenger Terminal Amsterdam (PTA) normally handles around 300,000 cruise passengers per year – mainly during the peak cruise season of April to September.
 Its wave-like glass structure is a stunning example of the modern architecture to be seen on the Amsterdam IJ waterfront.

 The PTA is sandwiched between the Mövenpick hotel and the Piet Hein office building.
 PTA has also become a popular local venue for large corporate events and can hold room for 3,000 people.

 The PTA has a 600m long dock (depth 10m) and is large enough to host large cruise ships up to 340m in length.